Greta Thunberg is Time’s ‘Person of the Year’

 “For decades, researchers and activists have struggled to get world leaders to take the climate threat seriously.
 But this year, an unlikely teenager somehow got the world’s attention,” Time said of Thunberg.

-Thunberg was in Madrid on Wednesday to address negotiators at the U.N.'s COP25 climate talks.
+Thunberg, who was in Madrid on Wednesday to address negotiators at the U.N.'s COP25 climate talks, told The Associated Press she was “a bit surprised” by Time’s recognition.

+She said she wanted to dedicate the award to all young activists.

 The Swedish teen this year traveled across the Atlantic Ocean on an environmentally friendly watercraft to make an address to world leaders at the United Nations in New York, giving a memorable speech this September.